 The focus on easily scaled solutions is tied to the idea that identifiable innovations (including, but not limited, to accountability innovations) can have forced top-down adoption, independent of a system with account-based accountability structures.
-The theory of change is essentially the same as making Kool-Aid from water: Open the packet, shake in the innovation from outside the system, and voila-an improved drink.
+The theory of change is essentially the same as making Kool-Aid from water: Open the packet, shake in the innovation from outside the system, and voila - an improved drink.
 All evidence is that the Kool-Aid theory of change hasn't worked very well for accounting-based accountability solutions in development or really anything else that is thin and thus holds the promise of rapidly reaching scale, with the exception of the most verifiable logistical tasks (e.g. delivering letters, or vaccines).
-Highly scalable accounting-based accountability solutions have not achieved, and are unlikely to achieve, very much; it is time to try a different path.
+Highly scalable accountability solutions have not achieved, and are unlikely to achieve, very much; it is time to try a different path.

-Section VI.
-Conclusion
+VI: Conclusion

-Accountability ICT, or even education.
+The core take-away of this paper is not meant to be about cameras, or ICT, or Accountability ICT, or even education.
 It is about accountability.
 We think there are real stakes to how we think about accountability in development.
 What we talk about when we talk about accountability matters not just for education but also for the broader conversation regarding how development is pursued by national agencies, international actors, and the broader development industry.
 Accountability is critically important to public sector performance and to sound management more generally, and thus is critical in improving systems (education, health, justice, transportation, commercial regulatory, tax collection, etc., etc.) that can have massive effects on human welfare.
 But somewhere along the way we collectively have lost the meaning of what accountability in fact is.
 The "patina of objectivity" (Espeland and Sauder, 2014) of accounting-based accountability is an illusion, a self-deception that often leads to the "the black hole of process compliance".
 (Levy et al, 2018)